Goldside543/goldspace/README.md

 # Goldspace
 Crappy kernel I'm making.
-We've got... dumbass boot Assembly thing, the core of the kernel, the linker, the shell, the Makefile...
+We've got the bootloader, the kernel, the linker script, the Gash shell, the Makefile...
 It's practically better than Linux.
 # Gash
 Now onto the shell, Gash.
 Gash is a portmanteau of "Gold" and "Bash", and is designed specifically for Goldspace.
 How the hell do I give it input, you ask?
-Well, the core of the kernel has a teeny little keyboard driver, and I'm not even sure it works.
+Well, the core of the kernel has a keyboard driver inside of it!
 # Command list:
 * `help` displays help, duh!
 * `echo` allows you to type in something, and it'll be repeated!